 The pièce de resistance would be the Wine Blending Lab complete with lab coats, pipettes, graduated cylinders, calculators, the works.
 For the true oenophile and the novice alike, this room was science and nature in one.
 Guests blending several wines from their aging barrels to blend into a truly personalized wine.
 The blend would be bottled and an “artsy" label would be designed and applied.
 The whole experience would be guided by a competent staff member.

 The entitlement and construction were grueling.
-Conflicting regulations, changing staff at the county mid-project, and issues consultants, turned the process into a three-year ordeal.
+Conflicting regulations, changing staff at the county mid-project, and issues with consultants, turned the process into a three-year ordeal.

 The lesson: Expect delays and cost overruns.
 California is not business-friendly.
 To save money, time and aggravation it is much better to build a winery in Oregon or Texas.